How Do You Make an Elopement Timeline?

 - Start booking vendors.
 You will find plenty of people that will be so elated to be part of your elopement and I will even help by giving you a preferred vendor list!
 Make sure to let your photographer know that you have hired vendors so they can account for them in your elopement timeline.

 Some of the vendors you might want to consider are:

 - Baker or desert specialist (because who doesn’t like sweets?!)

-Your vision is coming together and you can see the big day in site.
-Now is the time to talk over with your photographer your ideas for the big moments you envision on your special day!
+Your vision is coming together and you can see the big day in the site.
+Now is the time to talk over your elopement schedule with your photographer.
+This is a great time to talk about your ideas for the big moments you envision on your special day!

-Some of these common elopement timeline events include:
+Some of these common elopement day timelines include: